 You’ll need to provide proof of entitlement for reduced-price entry.

 I had the privilege of attending the inauguration of this magnificent exhibition.
-My expectations were great and yet, I was not disappointed!

 - The highlighting, at the end of the visit, of the many influences of Van Gogh in the world of arts emphasizes the indelible imprint that the painter has left in the whole world.

 - Unlike other exhibitions; here, it’s possible to touch everything, to photograph everything, to walk backwards, to climb on a cart and to sit on one of Van Gogh’s coffee tables.
 This exhibition gives us a breath of freedom well appreciated!

 Like this article?